AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront-fusion/fusion-401-error-must-reauthenicate-connection.md

 ---
-title: "[!DNL Workfront Fusion]: Failed to verify connection error"
+title: '[!DNL Workfront Fusion]: Failed to verify connection error'
-description: "Workfront Fusion connections to a Workfront account may fail authentication, causing scenarios to throw the following error: Failed to verify connection."
+description: 'Workfront Fusion connections to a Workfront account may fail authentication, causing scenarios to throw the following error: Failed to verify connection.'
 hidefromtoc: yes
+exl-id: 89b6331d-8e5e-4139-9359-0afa7be07d2f
 ---
 # [!DNL Workfront Fusion]: "Failed to verify connection" error

 [!UICONTROL Workfront Fusion] connections to a [!DNL Workfront] account may fail authentication, causing scenarios to throw the following error: